webtorrent/bittorrent-tracker/README.md

 })

 server.on('listening', function () {
-  // fired when all requested servers are listening console.log('listening on http port:' + server.http.address().port) })
+  // fired when server is listening console.log('listening on http port:' + server.http.address().port)
+})

 // start tracker server listening!
-Use 0 to listen on a random free port. server.listen(port, hostname, onlistening)
+Use 0 to listen on a random free port. server.listen(port, onlistening)

 // listen for individual tracker messages from peers: